-These Honey Cookies which took less than 10 minutes to pull together, are from Janet.
-She sent the recipe for Honey yesterday with a note saying it was given to her 30 years ago by a lady in Santa Maria, California.
+These Honey Cookies, which take less than 10 minutes to pull together, are from Janet.
+She sent the recipe yesterday with a note saying it was given to her 30 years ago by a lady in Santa Maria, California.
 Since then it’s been her family’s favorite cookie.
-Who can say no to an intro like that?
+Who can resist an intro like that?

 End result was, as Janice promised, a cookie with the texture of a good crispy/chewy molasses cookie but with the flavor of honey.
 I am not a huge honey fan and was worried the kids might not like honey cookies either, but I loved how it tasted and am pretty sure the kids will too.

-The full recipe makes about 7 dozen, but it’s very easy to halve.
-And bonus.
-No mixer required!
+And finally — No mixer required!
 All you need is a bowl and a spoon.

-4 cups flour (Janet uses half AP and half white whole wheat) — Measure by spooning and sweeping
+- 2 cups all-purpose flour (Janet uses half AP and half white whole wheat) -- Measure by spooning and sweeping